vectara/vectara-docs/www/docs/api-reference/auth-apis/api-keys.md

 :::warning

-:lock: Always keep your API Keys and 0Auth tokens private.
+:lock: Always keep your API Keys and OAuth tokens private.
 Do not share them through email, Slack, Discord, forums, or other public channels because it can lead to unauthorized access.
 Treat these keys with the same confidentiality as your personal credentials.

 :::

-# Use an API Key
+## Use an API Key
 To use an API key in a request, you need to pass in `x-api-key` as an HTTP header.